zreptil/nightscout-reporter/README.md

 # Nightscout Reporter

-A web app using AngularDart to create PDF documents from nightscout data.
+A web app based on AngularDart to create PDF documents from nightscout data.